uidaholib/digital-collections-docs/content/metadata/02-metadata.md

     - `InteractiveResource`: Webpage, VR environment
     - `Software`: Computer program
 - You may only choose one value for the type field.
 If you encounter an item with multiple types of content, choose the option that describes the item best.
-- At minimum, the input should contain a value chosen from the [DCMI Type Vocabulary](https://www.dublincore.org/specifications/dublin-core/dcmi-type-vocabulary/2003-02-12/).
 - Example values: `Image;StillImage`; `Image;MovingImage`; `Text`; `Sound`

 ### format_original